-Each local community puts its own unique spin on this important holiday, pulling from their own unique traditions and customs.
-Let’s take a quick trip around the world to observe how these ten countries celebrate their own version of Dia de Los Muertos.
+Each local community puts its own unique spin on this important holiday, pulling from its own unique traditions and customs.
+Let’s take a quick trip around the world to observe how these 10 countries celebrate their own version of Dia de los Muertos.

 In Ecuador, Day of the Dead is known as El Día de los Difuntos.
 This means the Day of the Deceased, and it takes place on November 2.
 This is an upbeat day that’s all about celebrating recently departed relatives while enjoying a family feast.